A great way to use up veggies and herbs leftover in the garden is to make seasonings with them.

-There are a few different methods for drying herbs, so choose the one that’s going to work best for the herbs you’ll be using.
+There are a few different methods for drying herbs, so choose one that’s going to work best for the herbs you’ll be using.

-Air-drying herbs can produce a purer flavour and is one of the easiest ways to dry herbs!
+Air-drying can produce a purer flavour and is one of the easiest and most common ways to dry herbs.
 Simply:

 - Place in a warm spot out of direct sunlight.

 - Turn the leaves over regularly, about every 12 hours or so.
 The herbs will take around 2-3 days to fully dry.

 Another way to air dry herbs is in a bundle:

 - The herbs may take 1-2 weeks or more to completely dry.
 Once finished, you can hang them in your kitchen and use as needed.

 Oven Drying & Using a Dehydrator

-Oven-drying is a much faster way of drying herbs, however you must be careful not to burn them:
+Oven-drying is a much faster way to dry herbs, however you must be careful not to burn them:

 - Strip the herb’s leaves from their stalks, and lay out on baking tray lined with parchment paper.

-- Set oven to the lowest possible setting – ideally lower than 37°C (100°F) – and place tray in oven.
-To achieve such a low heat, preheat the oven, then turn it off and leave just the light on to keep at low temperature.
+- Set oven to the lowest possible setting – ideally lower than 37°C (100°F) – and place tray in the oven.
+To achieve such a low heat, preheat the oven, then turn it off and leave just the light on.

 - Leave the door ajar, so that the oven doesn’t get too hot inside and excess moisture can escape.

-- Dry leaves for 30 minutes, then turn them over and continue drying for an another 30 minutes.
+- Dry the leaves for 30 minutes, then turn them over and continue drying for an another 30 minutes.

-- After 1 hour, turn off the oven and allow the herbs to cool in the oven.
+- After 1 hour, turn off the oven and allow the herbs to cool (keep them inside the oven).